ciDSproj/loan_classification/README.md

 -	 the class imbalance in the target variable  that has fewer examples of loans not fully paid
 -	the importance of accurately predicting whether a loan will not be paid back rather than if a loan is paid

-I followed the steps below for building the models:
+These are the steps for building the models:
 - train a list of models, in this case Logistic Regression, Random Forest and Gradient Boosting
 - calculate the evaluation metrics including recall, precision and f1_score
 - print out the confusion matrix